Seanhetzel/adventure_archive_frontend/README.md

 Users can:

-1. Add an archeological site with a name and description.
+1. Add an archaeological site with a name and description.
-2. Edit archeological sites.
+2. Edit archaeological sites.
-3. Delete archeological sites.
+3. Delete archaeological sites.
-4. View comments on archeological sites.
+4. View comments on archaeological sites.
 5. Login with a username.
-6. Leave comments on archeological sites.
+6. Leave comments on archaeological sites.
 7. Explore Beautiful places around the world with the explore button.

 # Roadmap

-1. Add Google Maps to automatically locate the archeological site based on its name and show it on the map.
+1. Add Google Maps to automatically locate the archaeological site based on its name and show it on the map.
-2. Git the option to add images to archeological sites as image URLs.
+2. Git the option to add images to archaeological sites as image URLs.

 # Support